 The All-Important Hypothalamus

 The hypothalamus is the part of our brain that tells our nervous system if we should feel calm or fearful.
 This is commonly known as the fight or flight response.
 The hypothalmus is often injured in children on the autism The hypothalamas in autismspectrum.
 The hypothalamus has no protective blood-brain barrier, making it easy for toxins to enter this area and cause damage.
-A few known environmental toxins are mercury and aluminum (found in vaccines) and bisphenol A (BPA), a chemical found in plastics such as drinking bottles, baby bottles, toys, dental sealants and the linings of food cans.
+A few known environmental toxins are mercury, aluminum, and bisphenol A (BPA), a chemical found in plastics such as drinking bottles, baby bottles, toys, dental sealants and the linings of food cans.
+Mold biotoxins are also a top offender.

 The hypothalamus holds within it the areas responsible for aggression, territorial defense, and sexual pursuit.
 It also controls sleep and appetite cycles along with the limbic system (another part of the brain).
 Estrogen receptors in the hypothalamus effect food intake, energy, and the distribution of body fat.